sullicla/icdep/anti-dupe.md

 With this, we can also make sure that the message can only be passed <br>
 once at a time.
 This way, the cards won't be received in the incorrect order <br>
 is less likely to get mixed up with other cards.
-- How can we ensure that each card is received once and only once?